saf-dmitry/taskpaper-mode/README.md

 ### Recurring Actions

 When you need tasks that repeat themselves on a regular basis, you can set a recurring due date.
-Use relative dates in your tag values, and then do a date based search (see [Searching](#searching) section).
+Use relative dates in your tag values, and then do a date based search (see the [Searching](#searching) section).
 Here are a few examples of recurring tasks:

     - Due everyday @due(today)
     - Due on each Tuesday @due(Tue)